Looking to boost your rankings and increase traffic?! Then Google Search Console (GSC) is a must-have addition to your SEO arsenal.

 - Duplicate page without canonical tag

-You can use Google Search Console URL Removal tool to remove pages from Google’s index temporarily.
+You can use the Search Console URL Removal tool to remove pages from Google’s index temporarily.

-Right now, this feature only exists in the old version of GSC.
+Right now, this feature only exists in the legacy version of GSC.
+You’ll have to navigate to the “Legacy Tools and Reports” and click on the “Removals” link.

 The removal only lasts for 90 days, and if you want to permanently remove the page from Google’s index, you can block it within the robots.txt file.